Baldur's Gate: Dark Alliance II: Development and cancelled sequel

-On January 5, 2004 Interplay announced that Dark Alliance II was complete and would be released for both PlayStation and Xbox on January 20.
-Interplay published the game, with Vivendi distributing in North America, and Avalon Interactive distributing in Europe.
+Dark Alliance II was released for both PlayStation 2 and Xbox on January 20, 2004, with Vivendi Universal Games handling North American distribution of the title.
+Initially, Vivendi Universal planned on distributing the game in Europe as well, but at the end of that month, Avalon Interactive, Interplay's European distributor, entered into an agreement with Acclaim Entertainment to distribute the title in the UK, France, Germany, and Benelux territories.

-A remastered version of the game was released on Linux, macOS, Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on July 20, 2022.
+A remastered version of the game was released for Linux, macOS, Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on July 20, 2022.

 Lawsuit

 In November 2003, Snowblind Studios, developers of the original Dark Alliance and creators of the Dark Alliance engine, filed a lawsuit against Interplay.
 Snowblind alleged that Interplay had used the game engine in several games without their permission and withheld royalties due from the sale of those games.
 These games were the GameCube version of the first Dark Alliance game, which was developed by High Voltage Software, Fallout: Brotherhood of Steel, and Dark Alliance II.
-The lawsuit was settled on April 19, 2005, and determined that while Interplay could continue to publish materials already using the Dark Alliance engine, they could not use the engine in any future projects.
-The lawsuit also saw Interplay transfer the Baldur's Gate trademark to Atari and temporarily transfer the Dark Alliance trademark to Snowblind; "Interplay hereby grants to Snowblind a security interest in the Dark Alliance Trademark to secure the investment and expected return of Snowblind and its licensees in the event of bankruptcy of Interplay."
+The lawsuit was settled in April 2005, and determined that while Interplay could continue to publish materials already using the Dark Alliance engine, they could not use the engine in any future projects.
+The lawsuit also saw Interplay transfer the Baldur's Gate trademark to Atari and temporarily transfer the Dark Alliance trademark to Snowblind.